 If we had to choose a single upright to recommend, a good starting point would be the Shark NZ801UKT.
 It generates plenty of suction power, is built with a lift-out cylinder and has Shark’s excellent DuoClean floor head, so it’s a great all-rounder.

 - Dyson Ball Animal 2 Review – How Does it Compare to Other Uprights?

 - Dyson DC40 Multi Floor Ball Vacuum Cleaner Review

 - Dyson DC41 MK2 Animal Upright Vacuum Cleaner Review

-- Dyson Small Ball Allergy Upright Vacuum Review – Should You Buy It?
+- Dyson Small Ball Allergy Review – Should You Buy This Upright Vacuum Cleaner?

 - SEBO Automatic X1.1 ECO Vacuum Cleaner Review